-The College has a private Public Safety Department that works under the direction of the Dean of Work Education.
+The College has a private Public Safety Department that works under the direction of the Assistant Vice President for College Operations.
 Its jurisdiction covers all campus property.
-It consists of eight full-time staff officers and two part-time officers.
+It consists of eight full-time staff officers and one part-time officer.
 The campus is patrolled twenty-four hours a day, seven days a week by use of foot and vehicle patrols.
 Its authority comes from the College, and therefore its personnel do not have arrest authority.